Mathias-street/Different-encyption-and-decryption-tools/src/part1/README.md

-part1.java will encrypt a text file into a mode that the user picks. when the encryption option is chosen it will produce a encrypted output that is named by the user or will be generated by the method.
-When decryption option is chosen the same will happen but an input file, key and initialisation vector must be provided.
-Without these the decryption will not work.
-I have edited Erik Costlow's code to work with my application.
+## How to use!

-To work first you must have a plaintext file you wish to encrypt. in the command line type: Java part1.java enc -i [plaintext file goes here]  DO NOT INCLUDE BRACKETS
+first you must have a plaintext file you wish to encrypt. in the command line type: Java part1.java enc -i [plaintext file goes here]  DO NOT INCLUDE BRACKETS

 That part is needed to make the encryption work.
 Optionally you can add other options to it to do specific things if needed.